raffomania/infrastructure/README.md

 ## Updating apps

 The renovate bot should update versions in `docker-compose.yml` and open a PR.
-Some apps might have custom update scripts (like postgres), but usually you can just do this:
+Some apps might have custom update scripts (like postgres), but usually you can just do this after merging:

 ```sh
 cd infrastructure/apps/<app>